nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Magnetic:** Pertaining to the magnetic properties of the iron oxide core.

-### Expanded Definition and Usage\nThe **fe3o4@sio2** composite material is pivotal in advancing nanomedicine due to its combination of effective magnetic targeting, high biocompatibility, and the ability to be functionalized for specific biomedical tasks.
+### Expanded Definition and Usage:
+The **fe3o4@sio2** composite material is pivotal in advancing nanomedicine due to its combination of effective magnetic targeting, high biocompatibility, and the ability to be functionalized for specific biomedical tasks.
 The silica shell not only serves as a protective barrier but also as a versatile platform for attaching various biomolecules, enhancing its ability to target specific tissues or cells, and carry therapeutic or imaging agents.
 This dual functionality extends the potential uses of fe3o4@sio2 nanoparticles in precision medicine, where accurate drug delivery and enhanced imaging capabilities are crucial for effective treatment and diagnosis.